Haley122/haleywu.github.io/_posts/2023-07-12-Part3-Recall-some-basic-knowledge.md

 <br><br>
 In the forthcoming sections, as we explore DOFSs, we will encounter situations where light is treated as a wave when interacting with objects much larger than the light wavelength.
 Conversely, we will also encounter cases where both light and the object's wave-particle nature should be considered.

+**Reference**
+1. The Feynman Lectures on Physics, [](https://www.feynmanlectures.caltech.edu/)
+2. Orzel C. Breakfast with Einstein: The exotic physics of everyday objects.
+BenBella Books, 2018.